mat-ej/potato-server/docs/source/ida-server.rst

 SSH tunnel
 ----------------
 Server is currently firewalled in a way that you can only reach the server through ssh.
-Hence, whenever you need to run an app where you need more than simple CLI interaction e.g. mlflow, you need to "expose" it through a tunnel.
+Hence, whenever you need to run an app where you need more than simple CLI interaction e.g. mlflow, jupyterlab... you need to "expose" it through a tunnel.

 **Example:** ssh tunnel for postgres running on the server's localhost:5432.
 We want to make this postgres accessible on our localhost:1111.